Receive your rates notice by email frequently asked questions

 To view the attached PDF rates notice, you may need to update your version of Adobe Reader or Acrobat to the latest version.

 Do I need to keep my postal address up to date?

 Yes.
-If Council receives an electronic ‘delivery failure’ notification from your email address, a paper rates notice will be sent to your mailing address.
-So it is important to keep your mailing address current with Council.
+If Council receives an electronic ‘delivery failure’ notification from your email address, a paper rates notice is sent to your mailing address.
+Therefore, it is important to keep your postal address current with Council.
 To update your postal address use the change your address form.

 Can I reply to the rates notice email?

-Replies to rates notice emails will not be read or actioned as the email account is for outbound email only.
+Replies to rates notice emails are not read or actioned as the email account is for outbound email only.

 You can ask questions about your rate notice by: